twigphp/Twig/doc/tags/macro.rst

 .. caution::

-    As macros imported via ``from`` are called like functions, be careful to not shadow existing functions:
+    As macros imported via ``from`` are called like functions, be careful that they shadow existing functions:

     .. code-block:: twig